 The center of Guatape is so colorful with beautiful houses and architecture.
 It’s great to get lost on the small streets and enjoy some of the local food and drinks.

 Guatape town is not only super photogenic, but it’s also a great opportunity to experience the local culture.
 There are cute little cafes everywhere where you can see locals enjoying a fresh cup of Colombian coffee.

 Where to Stay in Guatape

-Finally after climing El Peñón, walking in the colorful town and enjoying the tours around the lake it’s time to come back to Medellin.
+Finally after climbing El Peñón, walking in the colorful town, and enjoying the tours around the lake it’s time to come back to Medellin.
 You realize that one day isn’t enough and you don’t want to rush so: where to sleep in Guatape?

 Bosko Guatape Glamping: Luxury Romantic Experience

 I spent one night at the most stunning glamping site called Bosko.
 I can’t recommend this spot enough!
 It’s as luxurious as a 5-star hotel with individual “mushrooms” or huts overlooking the most gorgeous scenery.
 Check Bosko Guatape Glamping rates here.